Skip to main content

 • Select Two proportions

-• Check the box to paste in 2 columns of data (stacked or unstacked) and press Use data or specify the sample sizes and either the sample counts or the sample proportions and press Calculate.
+• Check the box to paste in 2 columns of data (stacked or unstacked) and press Use Data or specify the sample sizes and either the sample counts or the sample proportions and press Calculate.

-• For the test, check the box for Test of Significance Keep the hypothesized difference at zero and set the direction of the alternative, press Calculate.
+• For the test, check the box for Test of Significance.
+Keep the hypothesized difference at zero and set the direction of the alternative, press Calculate.

-Use iscamtwopropztest which takes the following inputs:
+The iscamtwopropztest function takes the following inputs:

-finds the p-value for a one-sided alternative as well as a 95% confidence interval for \(\pi_1-\pi_2\text{.}\)
+This finds the p-value for a one-sided alternative as well as a 95% confidence interval for \(\pi_1-\pi_2\text{.}\)

 • With raw data or after specifying the two-way table in column format, select Analyze > Fit Y by X and specify the categorical response variable (Y, Response) and the categorical explanatory variable (X, Factor)